How Much Does It Cost to Pour a 12′ Square Concrete Slab?

 ● Permeable concrete

-Staining, stamping, and applying finishes to your concrete slab can affect overall costs as well.
+Staining, stamping, and applying finishes to your thick concrete slab can affect overall costs as well.
 The more elaborate the design and finish, the more it will cost to complete.

 Finishes can include the following with their estimated prices: